-The course is for entry-level reservoir engineers, and for geologists and production engineers with some SAGD experience.
+This course is for entry-level reservoir engineers, and for geologists and production engineers with some SAGD experience.

-Attendees must bring a laptop computer to class.
+Attendees must bring a laptop to class.

-4.0 CEUs (Continuing Education Units) awarded for this 5-day course.
+4.0 CEUs (Continuing Education Units) are awarded for this 5-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.

 SPE reserves the right to cancel or re-schedule courses at will.
 Notification of changes will be made as quickly as possible; please keep this in mind when arranging travel, as SPE is not responsible for any fees charged for cancelling or changing travel arrangements.